NieneB/InternshipReport/index.md

 Complete mood board; see <a class="xref" href="#mood-board">appendix  $$ </a>

+Custom fonts were explored to add to the feeling of the design.
+Website used is www.fontsquirrel.com .

-### Back-end
+### Front-end

-<a class="xref" href=""> Figure $$ </a> shows the overall setup of the system.
+The web application can be found on: <a href="http://maptime.waag.org/veldnamen/"> maptime.waag.org/veldnamen</a>.

 On the web page a line can be drawn by LeafletDraw on the Leaflet map.
 The coordinates of this line are edited to a line string format and parsed into a SQL query.
 This query is explained in paragraph $$$.
 This query is asked to the API which requests the data from the PostGIS database.
 The response is a geoJSON array containing the heights on every 10 meters of the line.
 This data is parsed back to the script of the website and used to draw the transect line and all the other characteristics needed.

 The next paragraphs explain the database, the API, the SQL query and the website.

-### Front-end
-The web application can be found on: <a href="http://maptime.waag.org/veldnamen/"> maptime.waag.org/veldnamen</a>.
+The result is a webpage with a geo-visualization.
+Including,
+1. a map showing the area, where a line can be drawn to locate the position of the transect line.
+With navigational functionalities for the map.
+2. A graphic transect line that can be explored.
+Including information about the field-names.
+3. An explanation about how the application works.
+4. Other interactive features to navigate through the webpage.

+For this is needed some data, about the study area, the field-names, the height and water names.
+Also additional stories and explanation texts about the meaning and origin of the field-names.
+Possible additional pictures of the landscape characteristics.

 Some screenshots of how it looks.
 The first <a class = "xref" href="" > figure $$ </a> is the welcome screen.
 Where information about the field-names is given and the explanation of the how the application works.
 If the user is ready they can press the button, to go to the map and start the application.